vidit-me/react-native-jitsi-meet/README.md

 5.)
 In Xcode, under `Build settings` set `Enable Bitcode` to `No` and `Always Embed Swift Standard Libraries` to `Yes`.

 6.)
-In Xcode, under `Signing & Capabilities` add the capability `Background Modes` and check `VoIP`.
+In Xcode, under `Signing & Capabilities` add the capability `Background Modes` and check `Voice over IP`.
 Otherwise, it won't work well in background.

 7.)
 Clean your project and run `npx pod-install`.